charmbracelet/vhs/README.md

 vhs < demo.tape
 ```

-React out to [vt100@charm.sh](mailto:vt100@charm.sh) to set up a cloud rendering server
+Reach out to [vt100@charm.sh](mailto:vt100@charm.sh) to set up a VHS rendering
-with an `ssh` interface for your team to avoid any local setup.
+server with an `ssh` interface for your team to avoid any local setup.

 ```bash
 ssh vhs.charm.sh < demo.tape > demo.gif